MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/test-inspect-tool.md

 The **Inspect** tool button (![Inspect](./test-inspect-tool-images/inspect-tool-icon-light-theme.png)) is in the upper-left corner of DevTools.
 When you click the **Inspect** tool button, the button turns blue, indicating that the **Inspect** tool is active.

 When the **Inspect** tool is active, hovering over any element on the rendered webpage displays the **Inspect** overlay.
 This overlay displays general information and accessibility information about that element.
-The **Accessibility** section of the **Inspect** overlay displays information about text-color contrast, screen reader text, and keyboard support.
+The **Accessibility** section of the **Inspect** overlay displays information about text-color contrast, screen reader text, and keyboard support:

 ![The Inspect tool, showing the element's area as a multicolor overlay, and showing the element's details as a large information overlay](./test-inspect-tool-images/basics-inspector-overlay.png)

 The main article about the **Inspect** tool is [Analyze HTML pages using the Inspect tool](../css/inspect.md).
-This article focuses on the accessibility features of the **Inspect** tool.
+The present article focuses on the accessibility features of the **Inspect** tool.

 <!-- ====================================================================== -->